“The Coding Manual for Qualitative Researchers” by Johnny Saldaña

 “Social Intelligence: The New Science of Social Relationships” by Daniel Goleman

 Following the title, the book explains what social intelligence is and how emotions influence our daily lives and our decisions.
-It emphasizes that it is not only about cognitive logical decisions how to choose the most social suitable phrase or behaviour in different situations.
+It emphasizes that it is not only about cognitive logical decisions how to choose the most social suitable phrase or behavior in different situations.
 Social intelligence involves as component to develop empathy, compassion and active compassion.
 Emotions are infectious.
 It well explains why we tend to feel anger deep in ourselves if someone is talking to us with anger.
 Fortunately most of us learned to ignore the upcoming anger.
 Trained higher brain functions tell us to stay calm.
 We listen to the other person with an understanding facial expression and at the end make helpful statement which the person helps to calm down as well.
 How to handle emotion is not something completely genetic huge parts are learned in early live but can also be adapted with mindfulness later on.

 “Society of Minds” by Marvin Minsky